Skip to main content

 What are the eligibility criteria?

-Stores need to demonstrate a need to access the cheaper essential items, with a requirement for remote stores to sign up to the National Code of Practice for Remote Store Operations (currently being developed) to support oversight.
+Stores must sign up to the National Code of Practice for Remote Store Operations (currently being developed).

 How can a remote store apply?